MicroFocus/data-protector-uic-plugin-archetype/src/main/resources/archetype-resources/README.md

 - JDK 17
 - Maven 3.6.3 or higher
 - Install and configure Data Protector 23.3 or above with at least one UIC instance.
-- To install UIC instance refer the product documentaion.
+- To install UIC instance on your client machine refer the product documentaion.
 - Copy the UIC jar (integration-controller.jar) in the */opt/omni/unifIntegController/sdk* directory from the client machine where UIC instance is installed, and place it in *src/in-project-repo/com/mf/dp/integration-controller/23.3* directory of this project.
 The version of the UIC jar (23.3) must match the value of *project.parent.version* element in pom.xml of this project.
 The *sdk* directory also contains javadoc (integration-controller-23.3-javadoc.jar) that documents the classes in the UIC jar.
 Copy it over to the development system for reference as well.

 <h2>Development</h2>